NO-DO

 Therapist: "You're hurting yourself."

-PPD and because they lost their first child ten years ago, Francesca dotes on her new baby, Paqui, to the point of distraction from her husband and daughter Rosa (Miriam Cepa).
+Due to her PPD and because they lost their first child ten years ago, Francesca dotes on her new baby, Paqui, to the point of distraction from her husband and daughter Rosa (Miriam Cepa).
 Rosa takes her Mother's depression all in stride, which seems to have a calming effect on Francesca.
 If only Rosa wasn't having the same nightmare in their new home, night after night.

 Francesca: "Nobody has the same dream every night."